What is Day of Music Fullerton?

 Where may I perform?

-Performances will take place in a variety of outdoor spaces.
+Performances will take place in a variety of indoor and outdoor spaces.
 The goal is to generate a continuous soundscape of music as people walk around participating spaces.
 Unlike other Fullerton summer music events, DoMF does not have one central venue.
 We envision music corridors throughout all neighborhoods of Fullerton.
 If you have a rock band, and you want to set up outside your building and play for your neighbors, do it!
 If you want to perform Bach’s cello suites outside your friend’s convenience store, you can do that, too.
 Almost anything is possible.

 Sidewalks: Many musicians will perform on the sidewalks of Fullerton.
 DoMF organizers will secure the necessary permits from the city, so that musicians don’t have to deal with the paperwork or pay fees.

 Community Centers, Gardens and Plazas: Some public spaces are privately controlled by community groups, management companies, or individuals.
 These can be fantastic performance locations – quiet, yet accessible.
-People who control these spaces will make many of them available on our website.
+People who control these spaces may make many of them available on our website.
 If a perfect site isn’t listed, check with the owners to see if they’re interested!

 How long will each performance last?